natecollins/cfgbackup/README.md

 location on disk, so they don't take up extra space.
 This particular option requires the `hardlink` program is available; if `hardlink` is not found, setting this option will prevent the job from running.
 Note that running `hardlink` runs as a separate process after the rsync process has completed, thus adding extra time to how long a job takes to run.
+With large backups, this can potentially take a very long time.
 Enabled if set to `1`, disabled otherwise.
 [Default value of `0`]
 ```
 IDENTICALS_HARD_LINK=1